gpuwangge/VulkanPlatform/README.md

    Especially the "hello-vulkan" test.
 ### for one sample
 Launch Android Studio, open "androidVulkanSandbox" folder.
 Select "Build" > "Build Bundle(s) / APK(s) > Build APK(s)"
-- [Optional] Edit samples/androidSample.h will tell Android Studio which sample to compile
+- [Optional] Edit samples/androidSample.h to tell Android Studio which sample to build
 - [Optional] If you want to run sample on AVD(Android Virtual Device), in the Android Studio, click the green button on the top right corner.

 ## Distribution